lucasrodes/whatstk/README.md

-# whatsapp-stats
+# whatstk

-This project is in current development.
-Its purpose is to provide a set of tools to detect some hidden patterns in whatsapp group chats.
+We aim to create a robust and powerful library that provides a set of tools to analyse chat logs of WhatsApp and possibly detect hidden patterns.

 ## Run